-A server that is running Microsoft Forefront Threat Management Gateway (TMG) 2010 may stop accepting all new connections and may become unresponsive.
-This issue may occur after several hours to several days of server up-time.
+A server that's running Microsoft Forefront Threat Management Gateway (TMG) 2010 may stop accepting all new connections and become unresponsive.
+This issue may occur after somewhere between several hours and several days of server uptime.

 When this condition occurs, users may be unable to establish a Terminal Services session to the server.
 User authentication of requests may also be unsuccessful, because the Forefront TMG server may lose its connection to the domain controller.

-In this case, the performance monitor may display the following:
+In this situation, Performance Monitor may display the following: